Pressure and doping effects on the electronic structure and magnetism of the single-layer nickelate La$_2$NiO$_4$

-{\bf Structural phase diagram.} \\ We begin by examining the structural phase diagram of La$_2$NiO$_4$ under pressure in the low-temperature limit.
-At ambient pressure, this system adopts an orthorhombic structure with space group $Bmab$, characterized by tilted NiO$_6$ octahedra, as illustrated in Fig. \ref{fig:distortion}(a) \cite{rodriguez-carvajal91}.
-Symmetry-wise, this phase is a subgroup of the high-symmetry tetragonal $I4/mmm$ one also illustrated in Fig. \ref{fig:distortion}(a) (where the octahedral tilting is directly related to the X$_3^+$ irreducible representation of the latter).
-Our calculations reveal that applying pressure gradually suppresses the octahedral tilts, which eventually vanish around 8~GPa, as shown in Fig. \ref{fig:distortion}(b).
-The corresponding enthalpy difference, $\Delta H = \Delta E + P\Delta V$, is also plotted in Fig. \ref{fig:distortion}(b).
-From these results, we conclude that the pressure-induced $Bmab \leftrightarrow I4/mmm$ phase transition in La$_2$NiO$_4$ should be continuous.
-Interestingly, the critical pressure required to induce this transition is lower than the pressure neccesary to tetragonalize its bilayer (12.5~GPa) and trilayer (20-30~GPa) counterparts.
+{{\bf Pressure and compositional effects.}} \\ We begin by examining the structural phase diagram of La$_2$NiO$_4$ under pressure.
+At ambient pressure, {La$_2$NiO$_4$} adopts an orthorhombic structure with space group $Bmab$, characterized by tilted NiO$_6$ octahedra, as illustrated in Fig.~\ref{fig:SL}~\cite{rodriguez-carvajal91}.
+Symmetry-wise, this phase is a subgroup of the high-symmetry tetragonal $I4/mmm$ one also illustrated in Fig.~\ref{fig:SL} (where the octahedral tilting is directly related to the X$_3^+$ irreducible representation of the latter).
+Our {non-spin polarized} calculations reveal that applying pressure gradually suppresses the octahedral tilts as shown in Fig. \ref{fig:tilt.vs.p} {(empty circles)}.
+The corresponding enthalpy difference, $\Delta H = \Delta E + P\Delta V$, is also plotted in Fig. \ref{fig:tilt.vs.p}. { According to these results, there should be a continuous pressure-induced $Bmab \leftrightarrow I4/mmm$ phase transition in La$_2$NiO$_4$ at 8 GPa. }

+{ However, additional spin-polarized calculations for the experimental G-AFM configuration reveal a significant magnetostructural coupling in La$_2$NiO$_4$.
+In particular, the calculated lattice parameters at ambient pressure change from $(a,b,c)= (5.328, 5.465, 13.02)$~{\AA} in the non-spin polarized case to $(a, b, c) = (5.459, 5.649, 12.46)$ {\AA} in the presence of G-AFM order.
+The latter values are in better agreement with the experimental data (see e.g. \cite{rodriguez-carvajal91}).
+Furthermore, the presence of magnetic order produces a hardening effect that shifts the calculated critical pressure of the structural transition to $\sim 12.5$~GPa (filled circles in Fig.~\ref{fig:tilt.vs.p}).
+Apart from this shift, we find that the overall behavior remains unchanged, in the sense that non-spin polarized and spin-polarized calculations cases both yield the Landau-theory scaling relation $\theta \propto |P-P_c|^{1/2}$ for the tilt angle.
+Interestingly, we find that the Ni magnetic moment does not vanish at $P_c$ (although it decreases slightly from 1.32~$ \mu_{\rm B}$ at ambient pressure to 1.23~$\mu_{\rm B}$). }